sa1f/quickshop/README.md

 Open the file named "ImagePicker.xcworkspace" in the iOS folder using Xcode9.
 Connect to an iPhone5s - iOS 11.0.3 or use a iPhone 5s simulator; run and build the project.

 Here is a short description of the files in ImagePicker.xcworkspace:
--FaceDetector.swift: This file contains functions that detects the location of parts of the face -MyAccountViewController.swift: This view controller manages the display of the logged in user's profile picture and username -ViewController.swift: This view controller manages the registration user interface (face counts, picture uplaod etc.)
+* FaceDetector.swift: This file contains functions that detects the location of parts of the face
+* MyAccountViewController.swift: This view controller manages the display of the logged in user's profile picture and username
+* ViewController.swift: This view controller manages the registration user interface (face counts, picture uplaod etc.)
--CheckAVAuthorizationStatus.swift: File for Permission to use Camera in iPhone -Main.storyboard: visual representation of the user interface of an iOS application, showing screens of content and the connections between those screens
+* CheckAVAuthorizationStatus.swift: File for Permission to use Camera in iPhone
+* Main.storyboard: visual representation of the user interface of an iOS application, showing screens of content and the connections between those screens
--Assets.xcassets: Catalog to store icons and shop logo -Info.plist: a structured text file that contains essential configuration information for the bundled app executable -LoginViewController.swift: This view controller manages the user interface of login page -MainMenuViewController.swift: This view controller manages the user interface of the main menu display -BlockchainViewController.swift: This view controller manages the webview of blockchain transaction history -AlamofireHTTPCalls.swift: Contains Get and Post call functions with Alamofire -CartViewController.swift: Current user cart display user interface is managed by this view controller
+* Assets.xcassets: Catalog to store icons and shop logo
+* Info.plist: a structured text file that contains essential configuration information for the bundled app executable
+* LoginViewController.swift: This view controller manages the user interface of login page
+* MainMenuViewController.swift: This view controller manages the user interface of the main menu display
+* BlockchainViewController.swift: This view controller manages the webview of blockchain transaction history
+* AlamofireHTTPCalls.swift: Contains Get and Post call functions with Alamofire
+* CartViewController.swift: Current user cart display user interface is managed by this view controller

 ## server